 Pay attention to future implementation of the intervention in the real world

-The end goal of developers or those who fund development is real-world implementation rather than simply the development of an intervention that is shown to be effective or cost-effective in a future evaluation.6 Many interventions do not lead to change in policy or practice, and it is important that effective interventions inform policy and are eventually used in the real world to improve health and care.
+The end goal of developers or those who fund development is real-world implementation rather than simply the development of an intervention that is shown to be effective or cost-effective in a future evaluation.[7]
+Many interventions do not lead to change in policy or practice, and it is important that effective interventions inform policy and are eventually used in the real world to improve health and care.
 To achieve this goal, developers may pay attention early on in the development process to factors that might affect use of the intervention, ‘scale up’ of the intervention for use nationally or internationally, and sustainability.
 For example, consideration of the cost of the intervention at an early stage, or including as stakeholders official bodies or policy makers that would endorse or accredit the intervention, may help its future implementation.
-Some
+Implementation-based approaches to intervention development are listed in Table 2.
+Some other approaches listed in this table, such as the Normalisation Process Theory, also emphasise implementation in the real world.

 Design and refine the intervention